MobilityData/gtfs-validator/README.md

 ```
 docker pull ghcr.io/mobilitydata/gtfs-validator:master
 ```
-- we also provide images of our tagged version starting with `v1.3.0`
+- we also provide images of our tagged versions starting with `v1.3.0`

 3. Run the image either in the Docker Dashboard UI (dont forget to bind port 8090) or via this command
 ```